National program honors millions of veterans

 Tom Draughon, the event's narrator and a member of the Nevada Veterans Coalition, said many people — both in the military and in civilian life — served their country at one time or another.
 While the service member left home to his country's calling, the spouse and the children remained at home to carry on life's everyday routine.

-Many souses who served during the nation's wars, though, paid the ultimate sacrifice.
+Many spouses who served during the nation's wars, though, paid the ultimate sacrifice.

 "Lying here before us and in cemeteries throughout the nation, men and women gave their lives so we could live in freedom," Draughon said.